RealFascinated/OldDiscordFont/README.md

 # OldDiscordFont
-BetterDiscord theme to revert the new font to the old one.
+Revert the new ugly font to the old one